mmiddleton3301/intersproc/README.md

 ## Quick Start Guide
 1. **Include the NuGet package:**

+   For .NET Framework projects less than v4.6.1, use:
-   `Install-Package Meridian.InterSproc `
+   `Install-Package Meridian.InterSproc -Version 1.0.8`

+   For .NET Core and .NET Framework projects equal to or greater than v4.6.1, use:
+   `Install-Package Meridian.InterSproc`

 2. **Create an interface to describe your stored procedures.**

    This is called the **Database Contract**.

    For each stored procedure, write a matching method signature.
 For an "out of the box" experience, ensure that your method signature names match exactly the names of your stored procedures.
-This is not a requirement however, through the use of the `InterSprocContractMethodAttribute`, this behaviour can be overridden.
+This is not a requirement however - through the use of the `InterSprocContractMethodAttribute`, this behaviour can be overridden.

    The arguments of the method signatures should match exactly the parameters of your stored procedure.